Detecting when LLMs are Uncertain

 Adaptive Sampling based on Entropy & Varentropy

-Now that we have those metrics for uncertainty, we can develop strategies for how to use it.
+Now that we have those metrics for uncertainty, we can use them to perform different types of sampling based on the situation.

 Low Entropy, Low Varentropy